Michael Corrigan: Archbishop of New York

 In 1897, Edgardo Mortara preached in St. Patrick's Cathedral New York City, but the Archbishop of New York told the Holy See that he opposed Mortara's efforts to evangelize the Jews on the grounds that such efforts might embarrass the Church in the view of the United States government.

 Corrigan was rebuked by the Vatican in 1887 for neglecting the spiritual needs of the surge of Italian immigrants settling in New York and for treating them in a humiliating way.
-Italians were neither permitted to attend Mass at Irish churches nor construct their own churches, instead being permitted to say Mass only in the basements of Irish churches.
+Italians were neither permitted to attend Mass at Irish churches nor construct their own churches, instead being permitted to hear Mass only in the basements of Irish churches.
 Corrigan justified this exclusion on the grounds that the Italians were "not very clean" and would drive down revenues unless segregated from the Irish.

-He also had invited Mother Cabrini to New York, but had to withdraw his invitation.
-By then Mother Cabrini and her missionaries had already embarked on their sea voyage to New York.
+Initially he had invited Mother Cabrini to New York, but in February 1889, Corrigan wrote to Cabrini welcoming her to New York City, but advising her to delay her departure to allow more time for preparation.
+However, Mother Cabrini and her missionaries had already embarked on their sea voyage to New York.
+The day after arriving in New York, Cabrini and the other sisters walked into Corrigan's office.
+Totally surprised that they were in New York, Corrigan told Cabrini that the archdiocese was unready for them and that they should immediately return to Italy.
+Cabrini refused to go back, simply saying, “I have letters from the pope”, and gave her letters of introduction to Corrigan.
+Unwilling to defy a papal mandate, he agreed to allow her to stay.

+Death

-Corrigan slipped and fell when inspecting the excavation of the seminary in 1902.
+While inspecting the excavation of the seminary in 1902, Corrigan slipped and fell.
 He contracted pneumonia during his convalescence and died.
 He was interred in the crypt under the altar of St. Patrick's Cathedral.